 As I look around my apartment before packing up this week, it feels very bittersweet.
 Excited for change ahead, yes, but this place will always have a special place in my heart.
 It was our first home together.
 I’m realizing I’ve never felt so attached to memories made under a roof before.
 I remember the first week living together, how giddy we felt waking up in our home.
 We bought furniture and made interior design decisions together (well, I gave Matt options to choose from, haha).
 We brought Scout home here.
-We admired about every single sunset we saw from our beautiful windows.
+We admired every single sunset we saw from our beautiful windows.
 Our home has become a collection of things we genuinely love, pieces that inspire us to get cozy and bring back memories from some of our most favored trips.
 I got a little teary-eyed as I typed this out… Beach Street, you’ve been good to us.

 Without a doubt, my home style is inspired most by our travels.
-Specifically, a couple of summers back, Matt took me to Europe for my first time.
-I’ve always dreamt of going to Paris, it was by far one of the most enchantingly beautiful places I’ve ever been.
+Specifically, a couple of summers back, Matt took me to Europe for the first time.
+I’ve always dreamt of going to Paris, it was by far one of the most enchantingly beautiful places I’ve ever been to.
 I already felt passionate about European architecture and effortlessly regal design style, but this trip took it to the next level.
 I love a neutral foundation.
 Whites and ivory with bold black statements.
 Clean lines, cozy textiles, warm lighting.
 Vintage antiques, brass wall sconces.
 I just swoon over Parisienne apartments more than any other interior.
 I adore the feel of a collected space, so many things to look at.
 So many stories told just by browsing a corner of a room.
 That’s the vibe I like to create in our space.

 To me, that’s where travel and interior design align the most – they are experiences that impact our lives.
 They inspire us, comfort us, and bring us joy.